dottjt/refactor-me/README.md

-### Xero Application
+### Refactor Me

-Welcome!
+Hello!
 My name is Julius and this is my refactor!
-I knocked it up over an entire Saturday, I really didn't want to spend more time than a day.
+I knocked it up over the weekend and I'm pretty happy with what I managed to achieve.

-Ultimately, my intention with this assignment is to demonstrate that I have a high-level understanding of how to write quality code.
-It is by no means production ready, as that would take weeks of my time, as well as significantly increase the complexity of the project i.e. handling secrets, but I try and paint a complete picture.
+Ultimately, my intention with this assignment was to demonstrate a high-level understanding of quality, purposeful code.
+It is by no means production ready, as that would take waaayyyyy too long, as well as significantly increase the complexity of the project i.e. handling secrets, but I've attempted to paint a complete picture with what's here.

-I've also gone and changed a number of conventions to make it more of a node.js project i.e. snakeCase, so please keep that in mind!

 ## Specs

 Language: TypeScript
-Server Framework: Koa
+Server: Koa
+Testing: Jest, Supertest
 Database: PostgreSQL

 ## How To Run